gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/gitlab_monitor_exporter.md

 Available since [Omnibus GitLab 8.17][1132].
 For installations from source you'll have to install and configure it yourself.

-The [GitLab monitor exporter] allows you to measure various GitLab metrics.
+The [GitLab monitor exporter] allows you to measure various GitLab metrics, such as Sidekiq jobs and SSH push/pull timings.

 To enable the GitLab monitor exporter: